Image relevance check

 Buy first

-Finely grated Parmesan cheese is the ingredient most likely to affect freshness, texture, and timing for Creamy Mushroom Risotto.
+Finely grated Parmesan cheese is the ingredient most likely to affect freshness and texture.

 Package check

-Cups arborio rice, cremini mushrooms, and vegetable or chicken broth may come in larger containers than the recipe needs, so confirm amounts before adding backups.
+Cups arborio rice, cremini mushrooms, and vegetable or chicken broth may come in larger containers than needed; confirm amounts before buying backups.

 Cost control